jpverkamp/blog/content/reviews/movies/Wreck-It Ralph.md

 - Jennifer Lee
 reviews/year: 2012
 ---
 Okay, now that was just a fun movie.
-Sometimes, when you have what's ostensibly a kid's movie, you get what basically amounts to a {{<crosslink text="pile of juvenile humor" title="Hotel Transylvania">}}.
+Sometimes, when you have what's ostensibly a kid's movie, you get what basically amounts to a [[Hotel Transylvania|pile of juvenile humor]]().
 Granted, Wreck-It Ralph had a few such moments (duty/doody), but in those cases they came from the adorable little girl, so it just felt much more organic than when you had adult characters doing the same.

 <!--more-->